The Four Horsemen of the Apocalypse (1962 film): Critical reaction

+Minnelli wrote the film received better reception in Europe and it influenced the look of The Damned (1969), The Conformist (1970) and The Garden of the Finzi Continis (1970).
+The Italian newspaper Il Tempo wrote the film was "a picture which has a sure hold on audiences...scenes of exquisite beauty.
+Paris is evoked with a palette of colors."
+The Paris edition of the New York Herald Tribune wrote the film "is a commendable achievement."

 Soundtrack

 André Previn composed the soundtrack score, the main theme of which Alan and Marilyn Bergman later adapted and wrote lyrics for.
 The resulting song, "More in Love with You", was recorded by Barbra Streisand for The Movie Album (2003).